opensearch-project/documentation-website/_observing-your-data/trace/distributed-tracing.md

     - `telemetry.otel.tracer.exporter.max_queue_size`: Defines the maximum queue size.
 When the queue reaches this value, it will be written to the exporter.
 Default is `2048`.
     - `telemetry.otel.tracer.exporter.delay`: Defines the delay.
 If there are not enough spans to fill the `max_queue_size` until this delay time, they will be flushed.
 Default is `2 seconds`.
     - `telemetry.otel.tracer.exporter.batch_size`: Configures the maximum batch size for each export to reduce input/output.
 This value should always be less than the `max_queue_size`.
 Default is `512`.
 2. **Exporters:** Exporters are responsible for persisting the data.
-OpenTelemetry provides several out-of-the-box exporters, and OpenSearch currently supports the following:
+OpenTelemetry provides several out-of-the-box exporters, and OpenSearch supports the following:
     - `LoggingSpanExporter`: Exports spans to a log file, generating a separate file in the logs directory `_otel_traces.log`.
 Default is `telemetry.otel.tracer.span.exporter.class=io.opentelemetry.exporter.logging.LoggingSpanExporter`.
-    - `OtlpGrpcSpanExporter`: Exports spans by using [gRPC](https://grpc.io/).
-To use this exporter, you need to install the `otel-collector` on the node and specify the endpoint using the setting `telemetry.otel.tracer.exporter.endpoint`.
-By default, it writes to the endpoint `http://localhost:4317/`.
-If you want to configure it for HTTPS, follow the guidance in the [OpenTelemetry Configuration](https://opentelemetry.io/docs/collector/configuration/) documentation.
-The setting is as follows:
-        - `telemetry.otel.tracer.span.exporter.class=org.opensearch.telemetry.tracing.exporter.OtlpGrpcSpanExporterProvider`
-        - `telemetry.otel.tracer.exporter.endpoint: https://localhost:4317`

 ### Sampling